hyperledger/identus-cloud-agent/docs/docusaurus/schemas/update.md

 - bloodType - the blood type of the driver
 - organDonor - indicates whether or not the person is an organ donor

-The blood type on a driver's license is typically represented using the ABO blood group system, and may be represented as A+, A-, B+, B-, AB+, AB-, O+, or O-.
+The blood type on a driver's license is represented using the ABO blood group system, and potentially represented as A+, A-, B+, B-, AB+, AB-, O+, or O-.
-So, assume that these set of values must be enforced by the schema definition using the following regex:
+So, assume that this set of values must be enforced by the schema definition using the following regex:

 ```regexp
 ^(A|B|AB|O)[+-]?$
 ```

-At the same time, organ donor must be represented as a binary value: `true`/`false`, `yes`/`no`, depending on the jurisdiction, and it also might be `unknown`.
-This also must be enforced by the schema definition using the `enum` keyword:
+At the same time, the organ donor must represent a binary value: `true`/`false`, `yes`/`no`, depending on the jurisdiction, and it also might be `unknown` and must be enforced by the schema definition using the `enum` keyword:

 ```yaml
   enum: